 - SEA's Masters Reykjavik reps X10 Esports X10 Esports Asia-Pacific Rank #1 lost in the semifinals of Thailand's Challengers 1.
 Fear not, X10 fans, they still have a shot at making a lower bracket run off of a pep talk from injured superstar Patiphan "Patiphan" Chaiwong.

-- The LAS playoffs will feature some familiar faces: KRÜ Esports KRÜ Esports Latin America Rank #4 and Australs Australs Latin America Rank #9 were the two teams to qualify for the sub-region's Stage 3 playoffs after Challengers 1.
+- The LAS playoffs will feature some familiar faces: KRÜ Esports KRÜ Esports Latin America South Rank #1 and Australs Australs Latin America South Rank #2 were the two teams to qualify for the sub-region's Stage 3 playoffs after Challengers 1.
 The two are Latin America South's highest rated teams.

 - The first Indian qualifier for the Valorant Conquerors Championship is underway, with the bracket down to the last four teams.